-The Equal Opportunity Act 2010 (EOA) is being amended by February 2022 to include the following new definitions of sexual orientation and gender identity:
+The Equal Opportunity Act 2010 (EOA) was amended in February 2022 to include new definitions

-2. Amendments to the EOA also include the new attribute of sex characteristics:
+Amendments also include the new attribute of sex characteristics

-For further information and guidance on how to use language respectfully and inclusively when working with and referring to LGBTIQ people, see the LQBTIQ Inclusive Language Guide.
+For further information and guidance on how to use language respectfully and inclusively when working with and referring to LGBTIQ+ people, see the LGBTIQ+ Inclusive Language Guide.

 Supplementary materials to this guideline, including information that can help you to develop a transition plan for transgender workers, are available to download.